Is the family court system really broken?

 - introducing a starting presumption of ’50/50 contributions’ to all family property and financial separation matters, and

 - abolition of the federal family law system, and giving all family law powers back to the states.

-While these recommendations seem drastic, they are hardly new to the Australian context.
-For example, Commonwealth Attorney-General, Christian Porter, just last year called for the merging of the Family Court with the Federal Circuit Court.
+While the ALRC’s recommendations seem drastic, they are hardly new.
+For example, the Commonwealth Attorney-General, Christian Porter, just last year called for the merging of the Family Court with the Federal Circuit Court.
 If his efforts were successful, this would have resulted in the scaling back of the Family Court.
 Instead, a single point-of-entry would be responsible for all low-level federal matters.
 This would effectively eliminate any specialist entity devoted to family law matters.

 Ultimately, this proposal proved unpopular with the community and legal profession-at-large.
 As of this writing, efforts to push this through appear to have abated (for the meantime).

 Calls for reform keep missing the core issues

 Beyond “flat-lining” Family Court funding, with the consequent blow-out in family court lead-times, services like legal aid and community legal centres continue to experience funding cuts.
 These important services are currently receiving some of the lowest amounts they’ve had in decades.
-Unfortunately these funding cuts continue to happen despite the persistent increases in both population growth and family breakdown in Australia.
+Unfortunately these funding cuts to the Family Court continue to happen despite the persistent increases in both population growth and family breakdown in Australia.

 We hope that a report of this magnitude highlights that the current capacity issues within the family law system.
 We will continue to urge policymakers and legislators to recognise the critical importance of resourcing the current system.

-If you have a family law issue, please call us now on (08) 6381 0208 or fill out this form to schedule your first 30-min free telephone appointment.
+If you are at all concerned about any family court proceedings, please call us now on (08) 6381 0208 or fill out this form to schedule your first 30-min free telephone appointment.
+We are the family lawyers Perth clients can rely on to support them through any family court process.

 For more information about the ALRC’s recommendations, read this thoughtful analysis courtesy of The Australian.